 On the pitch Juninho immediately started to show Boro, and Premier League fans in general, what all the fuss was about.
 He made his Boro debut on the 4th of November 1995 and assisted Jan Age Fjortofts goal in a 1-1 draw with Leeds.

-It may be hard to believe considering how boring Boro have been to watch this season but back then, under the management of former Man United and England captain Bryan Robson, the Teessiders were one of the Leagues great entertainers.
+It may be hard to believe considering how boring Boro have been to watch in some recent seasons, but back then, under the management of former Man United and England captain Bryan Robson, the Teessiders were one of the Leagues great entertainers.

 This was around the time of the first real large scale influx of talented foreign players into the Premier League.
 Juninho was joined in the Boro side by Italian superstar Fabrizio Ravenelli, Gerry-Curled Brazilian Emerson as well as 72 cap Brazilian international full back Branco to name but a few.